The T-80 turned out to be a complete disaster. T-80 turned out to be a complete disaster. Fuel tank capacity is 80 tons.

 Fuel consumption l/km 3,7

-At the same time, the Russian "Bars" is easy to operate, the arrangement of the fighting compartment is extremely well thought out and convenient.
-For this tank, Russian specialists developed a unique air conditioning system, which makes driving machines easy and convenient.
-It can be said that the Russian tank T-80U-M1 is the best of all modifications of this machine.
+At the same time, the Russian "Bars" is easy to operate, the structure of the fighting compartment is extremely well thought out and convenient.
+For this tank, Russian specialists developed a unique air conditioning system, which makes driving cars easy and convenient.
+We can say that the Russian tank T-80U-M1 is the best of all modifications of this vehicle.

 Video about the T-80 tank